New Plant Care Guide

-When your plants arrive, carefully unpack the box immediately.
+When your plants are delivered, carefully unpack the box immediately.

-Finally, reuse, recycle or compost your shipping box and packing materials!
+- Reuse, recycle or compost your shipping box and packing materials!
 Learn more about our sustainable, plantable shipping supplies.

 After unboxing, check each pot to see if it requires watering.
 If the soil is visually dry, water the plant until the soil is thoroughly moist.